TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 7/Mark 7.18.md

 ---

-And he saith unto them, Are ye so without understanding also?
-Perceive ye not, that whatsoever from without goeth into the man, [it] cannot defile him;
+He said to them, "Are you thus without understanding also?
+Don't you perceive that whatever goes into the man from outside can't defile him,